 Growers who prefer or need to use organophosphate (OP) soil insecticides (Counter, Lorsban) should not apply certain postemergence herbicides if these insecticides are used or severe crop injury can occur.
-Herbicides that interact with OP soil insecticides and cannot be used include the following: Accent; Acuron, Beacon; Callisto; Capreno; Halex GT; Revulin Q; Sandea; Sharpen; and Steadfast Q. Herbicides than can be used where a soil OP was applied include the following: 2,4-D; Atrazine; Dual Magnum; Engenia (dicamba), Impact; Laudis; Liberty; Roundup (glyphosate); Status; Warrant, and Xtendimax (dicamba).
+Herbicides that interact with OP soil insecticides and cannot be used include the following: Accent; Acuron, Beacon; Callisto; Capreno; Halex GT; Revulin Q; Sandea; Sharpen; and Steadfast Q. Herbicides than can be used where a soil OP was applied include the following: 2,4-D; Atrazine; Dual Magnum; Clarity; Impact/Impact Z; Laudis; Liberty; Roundup (glyphosate); Shieldex; Status; Warrant, and Zidua.
 This negative interaction does not occur with other types of soil insecticides or seed treatments.